 Meaning of Fundamental Analysis

 Fundamental Analysis is an approach for market prospects analysis of a security or stock.
-It covers financial as well as the complete business eco system.
-It is a useful analysis in the long run for long term investment decisions in stocks and securities.
-Analyst conducts this analysis in order to find the influence of various factors that affect the intrinsic value of a financial security or stocks.
-To understand and appreciate the impact, the analyst takes into consideration various factors and sources.
-These factors and sources are like financial statements, industry trends, external events, general economic situation of the country and their influences.
+It covers the financial as well as the complete business ecosystem.
+It is a useful analysis in the long run for long-term investment decisions in stocks and securities.
+Analyst conducts this analysis to find the influence of various factors that affect the intrinsic value of financial security or stocks.
+The analyst considers multiple factors and sources to understand and appreciate the impact.
+These factors and sources are like financial statements, industry trends, external events, the general economic situation of the country, and their influences.

 Factors Considered for Fundamental Analysis

 This analysis considers both macro and microeconomic factors.
 Macro-economic factors include economy-related aspects that affect the company’s performance.
-While the microeconomic factors are company-specific factors like management effectiveness, earning capacity, and so on.
+While the microeconomic factors are company-specific factors like management effectiveness, earning capacity, etc.

 - Meaning of Fundamental Analysis

 - Qualitative and Quantitative aspect of Fundamental Analysis

 The analyst uses these factors to analyze the fair market value of a stock or security.
 After that, the analyst attempts a comparison of the fair market value so arrive at the current market price of the security.
 It is to find out whether the stock is undervalued or over-valued.
 And then take the investment decision accordingly.
 The key questions are – Whether the timing is the right time to invest?
 Is the security has enough potential with regard to return and appreciation?
 And what could be the reasonable timeline for such appreciation and so on?